gvwilson/thirdbit/_posts/2024/2024-04-10-file-archiver.md

 2. The seemingly simple question, "How does a debugger actually work?"

-The book addresses the second of these near its end, but once learners understand how mock objects actually work, they can understand how to build *and test* a little version control system.
+The book addresses the second of these [near its end][sdxpy_debugger], but once learners understand how mock objects actually work, they can understand how to build *and test* a little version control system.
+The latter is as important as the former:
+I was in my forties when I learned that
+I could replace the entire filesystem for testing purposes using something like [pyfakefs][pyfakefs], and I don't think other people should have to wait that long.

 [Chapter 10: A File Archiver][sdxpy_archive] was fun to write;
 my only regret is that I dodged the problem of atomic operations on multiple files, which turned out to be a lot harder than I knew.